Ice hockey-Canada fight back to beat Finland, reach men's gold-medal game

 Canada will next face the winner of a semi-final game later on Friday between the United States and Slovakia.
 Finland will play in Saturday's bronze-medal game.
 The gold-medal game is set for Sunday.

+"The start of the game, everybody's so excited to play, and so amped up, so much adrenaline, it's just kind of natural, you get a little bit of a feel out process," said Canada forward Brad Marchand.
+"Some of these teams you haven't played before.
+It's kind of chess match."

-The favoured Canadians had better luck on their next power play, with defenceman Cale Makar blasting the puck through traffic toward the net, where Reinhart deflected it in to trim the lead.
+The Canadians moved the right pieces around on the next power play, with defenceman Cale Makar blasting the puck through traffic toward the net, where Reinhart deflected it in to trim the lead.
 Theodore rocketed in a slapshot from the point to tie it midway through the third.

 The Canadian joy overflowed with MacKinnon's mighty shot in the waning moments of the game off an assist from Connor McDavid to avoid overtime.
 But the fans were made to hold their breath as officials weighed a challenge from the Finland bench for offside that ultimately proved unsuccessful.